CIT Bank Review: Everything You Need to Know Before Opening an Account

 CIT Bank has several types of CDs, and unlike most other banks, it’s enticing customers to choose some shorter-term CDs over its longest-term CDs.
 Still, other banks have higher rates on most CDs.

-Standard CDs have a rate that’s set for the life of the term, and CIT’s 18-month CD is its best offering.
+Standard CDs have a rate that’s set for the life of the term.
 These accounts require $1,000 to open and have no monthly maintenance fees.

 |CIT Bank Standard CD Rates|